rachfop/takomo-docs/docs/organizations/policies.md

     description: My tag policy
 ```

 In the above example, we configure two service control policies and one tag policy.
-The service control policies are named `my-policy` and `allowedRegions`.
-The tag policy is named as `taggingPolicy`.
+The service control policies are named **my-policy** and **allowedRegions**.
+The tag policy is called as **taggingPolicy**.

 ## Policy Files

-For each policy defined in the policy configuration, there must be a corresponding `.json` file with the same name containing the actual policy in the policy file directory.
+For each policy defined in the policy configuration, there must be a corresponding **.json** file with the same name and containing the actual policy in the policy file directory.

 ### Example: Adding policy files